CampusJob/kubernetes-logs-buildkite-plugin/README.md

 # Kubernetes Logs Buildkite Plugin

-A [Buildkite plugin](https://buildkite.com/docs/pipelines/plugins) that fetches pods from the given label query with the status `CrashLoopBackoff` and creates a build annotation with the logs.
+A [Buildkite plugin](https://buildkite.com/docs/pipelines/plugins) that fetches pods from the given label query with the status `CrashLoopBackoff` or `Error` and creates a build annotation with the logs.

 ## Configuration